serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 Beside that the tests keep your code functional, the benefit of using test instead of e.g. `sls invoke local` is that you can test the same handler function easily with different payloads.

-If you need a working example here is the repository I used while making this tutorial [my-tdd-service](https://github.com/laardee/my-tdd-service).
+If you need a working example here is the [repository ](https://github.com/laardee/my-tdd-service) I used while making this tutorial.